twr14152/Go_Network_Scripts/README.md

 ```

 # HTTP Client Scripts - (Restconf)

+I really like this section because it takes advantage of the Go Std library for this connectivity, no 3rd party modules required.
+Unfortunately the restconf api is still evolving and documentation could be more user friendly.

 The first script uses the https transport protocol to connect to a Cisco Devnet router and GET router configs off the device.
 As it stands the script is more of a learning tool for Go than a useful production script.
 More research is needed into Yang and Restconf to truly understand the capabilities.
 Updated script to use application/yang-data+json format.
 ```
 - http_client/httpGet_v1.go